Karthika125/mystorenew/README.md

 - User authentication with Supabase
 - Product browsing and searching
 - Shopping cart with local storage persistence
-- Checkout process with shipping and payment
+- Checkout process with shipping and payment with Razor Pay
+- Admin Dashboard
 - Responsive design with Tailwind CSS

 ## Tech Stack